40 High-Dividend BDCs Down Big: These 3 Are Worth Considering

 (Source: Blue Harbinger)

-Selling Income-Generating Put Options:
+Selling Income-Generating Put Options

 Nonetheless, we understand and appreciate that some investors fear another more dramatic leg lower for the market, and for Main Street in particular (considering the threat of another big wave of coronavirus outbreaks, and the negative impacts the first wave is still going to have on existing investments).
-As such, we shared and attractive income generating options trade idea with Blue Harbinger subscribers yesterday.
+As such, we shared an attractive income generating options trade idea with Blue Harbinger subscribers yesterday.
 In particular, we sold put options with a $25 strike price that expire in July for a big dose of upfront income ($50 bucks per contract), and the chance to own the shares at $25, if they get put to us.
 Regardless, for long-term investors, we believe Main Street is an attractive income-investment at its current price.

 2. Horizon Technology Finance (HRZN), Yield: 11.1%